Brewmaster PvE Quick Guide

 This guide is designed to be a basic, quick guide for Brewmaster with just the information you need.
 For more in-depth, advanced, information follow the links to those pages in the “Further Reading” sections or in the “Advanced” section in the menu above.
 Navigate quickly to the section you need using the sidebar on the right.

-This guide has been updated for Dragonflight and is regularly updated when discussion, theorycrafting, or testing yields new information.
+This guide has been updated for Patch 10.2 of Dragonflight and is regularly updated when discussion, theorycrafting, or testing yields new information.

-For Brewmasters, it can be said that roughly 19 points of your specialization tree in particular are “locked in” and will rarely be changed.
-Despite this, there are two distinct builds present depending on the number of targets you are facing.
-Both are shown below.
+For Brewmasters, most of your specialization tree talent points in particular are “locked in” and will rarely be changed.
+Despite this, there are four distinct builds present depending on the type of content you are doing.
+All of them are shown below.

 - You have a buffer of roughly four points to stretch into whatever utility you may need in the class tree.
-This can be as simple as dropping Improved Touch of Death or Detox for Hasty Provocation, or backtracking through Chi Wave to get the points for Bounce Back, Summon Black Ox Statue, and Generous Pour.
+This can be as simple as dropping Detox for Hasty Provocation, or backtracking through Chi Wave to get the points for Bounce Back, Summon Black Ox Statue, and Generous Pour.

-- In the Brewmaster tree, you can use Charred Passions and Special Delivery instead of Dragonfire Brew and Rushing Jade Wind if fighting in single-target.
-Against 2 or more enemies, however, Dragonfire Brew and Rushing Jade Wind will provide more damage.
+- In the Brewmaster tree, you can use Charred Passions and Special Delivery instead of Dragonfire Brew and Rushing Jade Wind if you wish, but be aware that Charred Passions and Rushing Jade Wind must both be played well to end up as superior choices.

 - In terms of your own defense and self-healing, you are largely free to choose what you want out of Staggering Strikes, Healing Elixir, or Quick Sip.
 Spirit of the Ox and Gift of the Ox are non-negotiable.
-You should also consider removing the point in Face Palm for a second point of High Tolerance.
+You could also consider removing the point in Counterstrike for a second point of High Tolerance.

-- If you are feeling particularly ambitious, consider running Blackout Combo.
+- If you are feeling particularly ambitious, consider running Blackout Combo, removing a point of High Tolerance in the process.

 - Depending on what utilities the dungeon would benefit from, you may want to talent into Detox, Hasty Provocation, or a second rank of Generous Pour.